Summer 2015 Programs

-What management, leadership, and strategy programs do we have in store for you this winter?
+What management, leadership, and strategy programs do we have in store for you this spring?
 Strengthen your organization and become the leader you want to be.

 Is Your Board as Inclusive as It Should Be?

 More than ever, nonprofits are making an effort to be intentional about board diversity and creating inclusive practices, yet diversity data around race, ethnicity, and age continue to be flat-out appalling (see the recent report Leading with Intent for more on this).
 CompassPoint governance consultant and trainer Marla Cornelius analyzes this disconnect between intention and results and proposes some radical steps boards can take to close the gap.
 Read the blog here.

 Attend these upcoming governance workshops and get your board set up for success: